Empowering Educators

 Session 3: Integration of MTSS Frameworks: Dr. Beverine-Curry underscores the significance of MTSS in supporting adolescent literacy.
 She stresses that effective intervention requires a solid foundation of core instruction.
 Without quality core instruction, interventions may not yield the desired outcomes.

-Training for Teacher Assistants and Paraeducators
+Confident, Capable, Connected: A Series for Teacher Assistants and Paraeductors

 - in partnership with Educations Elements